xsynaptic/sass-named-colors/readme.md

 }
 ```

-To extend the default colors on a per project basis:
+To extend the built-in colors on a per-project basis:

 ```language-scss
 $k-colors: map-merge($k-colors, (